iJackUA/rwdtow/_posts/1970-01-01-metaprogramming.md

 order: 80
 ---

-Metaprogramming is a special feature of some languages (Ruby is one of them) to make dynamic code definition in runtime.
-When code generates code.
-This is responsible for a lot of Rails "magic", for example: `some_route_path` helpers, ActiveRecord `find_by_%attr_name%`.
+Metaprogramming is a special feature of some languages (including Ruby) used to define code dynamically, at runtime.
+It is code that generates other code.
+This is responsible for a lot of the "magic" in Rails, for example: `some_route_path` helpers, and `find_by_%attr_name%` in ActiveRecord.

-At first look, it seems like an awesome feature until it is misused (unfortunately most of the time it is).
+It seems like an awesome feature at first, until it is misused, and unfortunately it is misused most of the time.
 The downsides of metaprogramming are:

 * Difficult to locate method source code.
 * Hidden intention in the codebase.
 * IDEs can't locate these methods for auto-complete.

-To recreate the famous saying, "If you have one problem and think that metaprogramming could help you.
-Congratulations!
-Now you have two problems".
-Many times the coding challenges that you solve with metaprogramming could be solved in a simpler way that could result in better code quality, separation of concerns, and clearness.
+There is a famous saying: "if you have a problem and think that metaprogramming could help you, then congratulations!
+Now you have two problems."
+Many times, the coding challenges that you solve with metaprogramming could be solved in a simpler way, with better code quality, separation of concerns, and clearness.

-An example of unnecessary metaprogramming in [`rest-client`](https://github.com/rest-client/rest-client/blob/master/bin/restclient) gem.
+Here is an example of unnecessary metaprogramming in the [`rest-client`](https://github.com/rest-client/rest-client/blob/master/bin/restclient) gem:

 ```ruby
 POSSIBLE_VERBS = ['get', 'put', 'post', 'delete']